nicholsonja/CCSCSE2017-nifty/README.md

 These files are often SVG images or large images that don't work well with the PPM/SVG assignment.
 Therefore, the source files are converted to the images in **original_images** folder.
 Large images are scaled down and the original SVG images are exported as small PNG images.
 The **original_images** are used to create the PPM files for the students.

+The **example_&ast;** folders ontain examples of the PPM file that students are given as well as several possible conversions.